- FoodSearcher Tool

 Apples are one of the most valuable fruit crops in the United States.
-The 2017 apple crop totaled just over 11.4 billion pounds, up 30 million pounds from 2016.
+The 2021 apple crop totaled just over 10.5 billion pounds, down 5 million pounds from 2019.
 The utilized apple crop was just over 11 billion pounds.
-(NASS 2018)
+(NASS 2021)

 While the actual origin of apples is not known, it is likely the apple tree originated between the Caspian and the Black Seas.
 There is proof that man has enjoyed apples for at least 750,000 years.
 Apples were a favorite of the ancient Romans and Greeks.
 Early settlers of the United States brought apple seeds with them.
 According to records belonging to the Massachusetts Bay Company, apples were grown in New England as early as 1630.
 As the United States was settled, traders, missionaries and Native Americans transported apple seeds west.
 John Chapman, also known as Johnny Appleseed, was responsible for extensive apple tree plantings in the Midwest.

 Apples are the most consumed fruit in the U.S., followed closely by oranges.
 In 2019 the average U.S. per person consumption of all forms of apples had increased to about 26.3 pounds.
 The per person consumption of apple juice and cider decreased to 12.6 pounds.
 The consumption of fresh market apples in 2019 accounted for 10 pounds (ERS, 2021).
 Factors contributing to increased apple and apple product consumption include new varieties, rising incomes, production expansion in the United States, a growing and more diverse population, products that better meet consumer lifestyles and increased awareness of including fruit in a healthy diet.